A new McKean-Vlasov stochastic interpretation of the parabolic-parabolic Keller-Segel model: The one-dimensional case: Application to the one-dimensional Keller--Segel model

-in the sense of the distributions.
-Therefore, we the pair $(p,c)$ is a solution to the Keller Segel system \eqref{KS} in the sense of Definition~\ref{notionOfSol}.
+The above discussion shows that we are in a position to apply Proposition ~\ref{MeqUniq} with $b(t,x) \equiv \chi e^{-\lambda t}\E c_0'(x+W_t) $ and $B(t,x;\rho)$ defined as in~(\ref{def:B}) with $K\equiv K^\sharp$: the function $\rho(t,x)$ satisfies~(\ref{eq:rho-KS}) in the sense of the distributions.
+Therefore, it is a solution to the Keller Segel system \eqref{KS} in the sense of Definition~\ref{notionOfSol}.
 We now check the uniqueness of this solution.